Solo show | Antoine Conde

 29.08.2025

-On the occasion of this new edition of Art-O-Rama, DS Galerie presents “OUR PAIN™ NOW AVAILABLE IN XXL”, a new project by Antoine Conde (1997, France), conceived as a fragmented billboard—a composite visual space where the image sheds all immediacy.
-Specially conceived for the fair, this proposal extends his collaboration with DS Galerie and follows his solo exhibition presented in March 2025.
+On the occasion of this new edition of Art-O-Rama, DS Galerie is pleased to present “OUR PAIN™ NOW AVAILABLE IN XXL”, an unprecedented project by Antoine Conde (1997, France), conceived as a fragmented billboard—a composite visual space where the image sheds all immediacy.
+This proposal, created specifically for the fair, continues his collaboration with DS Galerie and follows his solo exhibition presented in March 2025.

-Here, the gallery continues its exploration of the commercial architecture of the exhibition booth, seizing the possibilities offered by Art-O-Rama’s open-plan layout.
-The booth is no longer a mere hanging space, but a terrain for plastic and theoretical experimentation.
-Echoing the theories of Learning from Las Vegas (Venturi, Scott Brown & Izenour, 1972), which value the vernacular forms and the excessive signage of postmodern architecture, the booth becomes décor, surface, fiction.
-It is no longer a matter of using it, but of staging it, diverting it, exhibiting it as a symbolic structure, at the crossroads of the ephemeral, the billboard, and the narrative.
+The gallery extends its reflection on the commercial architecture of the exhibition booth, taking full advantage of the open-plan layout at Art-O-Rama.
+The booth is no longer simply a display space but a field for both artistic and theoretical experimentation.
+Echoing the ideas of Learning from Las Vegas (Venturi, Scott Brown & Izenour, 1972), which celebrate vernacular forms and the excesses of postmodern signage, the stand transforms into décor, surface, and fiction.
+It is no longer about use but about staging, subverting, and exposing it as a symbolic structure at the crossroads of the ephemeral, the poster, and narrative.

-In capital letters on the billboard, the slogan “OUR PAIN™ NOW AVAILABLE IN XXL” detonates.
-It plays on the ambiguity of commercial language applied to the experience of pain, and satirises the commodification of our personal and collective stories, stamped with a “™” that is both cynical and clear-sighted.
-This small symbol freezes the experience, standardises it, seals the dispossession of intimacy.
-“XXL” summons at once the aesthetics of pornography, the culture of excess, and the hypertrophied scale of contemporary discourse.
-Everything is big, too big, even pain.
-This gesture says it all: trauma is public, coded, capitalised, but also shared, assumed, exposed.
+In capital letters across the billboard, the slogan “OUR PAIN™ NOW AVAILABLE IN XXL” detonates.
+It plays on the ambiguity of commercial language applied to the experience of pain, ironicizing the commodification of our personal and collective narratives, stamped with a “™” that is both cynical and lucid.
+This small symbol freezes experience, standardizes it, sealing the dispossession of the intimate.
+The “XXL” evokes the aesthetics of pornography, the culture of excess, and the oversized scale of contemporary discourse.
+Everything is big—too big—even to the point of pain.
+The gesture speaks volumes: trauma is public, coded, capitalized, but also shared, assumed, and exposed.

-For Antoine Conde, drawing overflows.
-It is not a smooth surface, but an unstable ground, crossed, scribbled over, erased.
-The image is allowed to be parasitised by language, inhabited by writing.
-The support seems vandalised, alive, traversed by the artist’s voice.
+Drawing, for Antoine Conde, overflows.
+It is not a smooth surface but an unstable terrain, crossed, scratched, and crossed out: the image is parasitized by language, inhabited by writing.
+The support seems vandalized, alive, traversed by the artist’s voice.
 Writing, far from captioning the image, infiltrates it.
-It becomes affect, dislocated syntax, discontinuous narrative, a way of saying, or of not being able to say everything.
+It becomes affect, disjointed syntax, and discontinuous narrative—a way of expressing, or of not being able to express everything.

-The installation appears as a coherent whole—a large image conceived for the billboard format, yet one that can at any moment be dismantled, fragmented.
-Each drawing can be removed, isolated, repositioned: each sheet has its own narrative, its own title, its own voice.
+The installation presents itself as a coherent whole: a large image designed for the billboard format but capable of disassembling, fragmenting at any moment.
+Each drawing can be removed, isolated, or relocated; each sheet has its own narrative, its own title, its own voice.
 These are autonomous units, never closed in on themselves.
-Together, they compose an affective puzzle, a shifting cartography where each fragment contains something of the whole without ever exhausting it.
-This modular logic mirrors that of the booth itself: an open, unstable, porous structure where nothing is fixed.
-Like our identities—composite, dislocated, reconfigurable—the work rejects imposed unity in favour of the multiplicity of possible narratives.
+Together, they form an affective puzzle, a shifting cartography where each fragment contains a trace of the whole without ever exhausting it.
+This modular logic echoes that of the booth itself: an open, unstable, porous structure where nothing is fixed.
+Like our identities—composite, fragmented, recomposable—the work rejects imposed unity in favor of multiple possible narratives.

-The booth thus becomes the support for a diffracted subjectivity, at once hyper-exposed and resistant, vulnerable yet structured, caught in the excess of images and the loss of meaning.
-In this sea of images, where shipwreck is as emotional as it is symbolic, a raft appears on the horizon, “Le Radeau de la Méduse”.
+The booth thus becomes the support for a diffracted subjectivity, simultaneously hyper-exposed and resistant, vulnerable yet structured, caught in the excess of images and the loss of meaning.
+In this sea of images, where the wreckage is as emotional as it is symbolic, a raft emerges on the horizon: “Le Radeau de la Méduse.”
+Here, the billboard capsizes—and with it, the floating narratives of our identities, desires, and shared pains.

 Text by | Thomas Havet